datalad/datalad-catalog/README.md

 This is a single-page VueJS application that reads structured data from a local file (located at `metadata/dataset_obj.json`) and renders a somewhat standardized (meta)data browser interface from the structured data.

+## Online demo

+Navigate to [https://jsheunis.github.io/data-browser-from-metadata/frontend.html](https://jsheunis.github.io/data-browser-from-metadata/frontend.html) to view a live demo of the current WIP state of the frontend.

+This page builds from the `stephan-dev` branch.

 ## To run this locally

 ### Step 1 - Clone the repo and checkout the `stephan-dev` branch